 History of ODAWG and Harmony Valley Off-Leash Park

-2001— Oshawa/Durham Area Walkers Group (ODAWG) and was established to lobby the City of Oshawa for a small Off-Leash Dog Park in “Orchard Area” of Harmony Creek Conservation Authority Property.
-The 74 paid members submitted “Roles and Responsibilities to Develop and Operate a Leash Free Area for Dogs” to the City of Oshawa, set up a bank account and held fundraising activities.
-The City was not prepared to make any commitment and the group’s activity level decreased.
+Oshawa/Durham Area Walkers Group (ODAWG) and was established to lobby the City of Oshawa for a small Off-Leash Dog Park in “Orchard Area” of the former Harmony Creek Conservation Authority Property in 2001.
+At that time, the City was not prepared to make any commitment and the group’s activity level decreased.

-The tour of other off-leash dog parks revealed the importance of developing working partnerships with the City to establish, maintain and organize specific areas where owners can safely walk and socialize with their dogs.
+Touring established off-leash dog parks revealed the importance of developing a working partnership with the City to establish, maintain and organize specific areas where owners can safely walk and socialize with their dogs.

 ODAWG has an ongoing working relationship with the City through representatives from the Parks Department.
 ODAWG are stewards of the property, providing input on park improvements, and assisting in problem solving if necessary.
 There are regular meetings of the executive and ambassadors and an Annual Meeting is held in mid April to share the activities and finances of the group with park users.
 An information session of interest to dog owners and park users is also presented at the AGM.
 An ODAWG Website, eblasts and posters on the Community Bulletin Boards keep members informed and provide a contact point for new participants.
 There are also Facebook groups run by park users where information and ideas are exchanged.
 ODAWG has established partnerships beneficial to the membership and provides information and resources regarding responsible dog ownership and care to the local community.
 ODAWG will also act as a liaison for new groups wishing to establish off leash areas.
 The City provides liability coverage for ODAWG volunteers.

 - Participated in the Oshawa Community Clean-Up annually since 2006